RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/07_configure_autofs.md

 systemctl enable --now autofs
 ```

-* You may have to open up the nfs ports on the Node1 server:
+* You may have to open up the nfs ports:
 ```
 firewall-cmd --permanent --add-service nfs firewall-cmd --permanent --add-service rpc-bind